 At another point, Trump ordered the evacuation of all non-military U.S. personnel from the South, a move that would surely be interpreted by Kim as a prelude to war.
 The Pentagon simply ignored this order too.

 So here we are, alive and well so far because people keep refusing to follow the President’s orders.
 How long can that go on, if it still is?
 Bergen’s reporting covers the period when Jim Mattis was Secretary of Defence, and we know Mattis refused to do all sorts of stupid things Trump wanted, but what about his successor, Mark Esper, a former lobbyist for defence contractor Raytheon?
 Are we literally betting our lives that this guy, a non-entity unfit to polish the gold buttons on Jim Mattis’s dress blues, will have the mettle to stop Trump the next time he commands something catastrophic?

 You know, I can get pretty glib about Trump’s mental unfitness, cracking wise about his dementia and joking about the launch codes (see my most recent post!), but maybe it’s time to get serious here.
 The Commander-in-Chief of the United States thinks you can move a city of 26 million people.
 Pick it up and plonk it down somewhere better.
+He not only thinks it’s possible, he thinks he has the authority to order it done.
 That’s not just moronic.
 That’s impaired.
 Meanwhile, we keep dodging bullets – right this minute, Kim is apparently sparing us the crisis that might ensue were he to deliver on his promised “Christmas surprise” for Donald, which was probably going to involve something to do with ballistic missiles and nuclear weapons, and for some reason (fingers crossed) hasn’t arrived.
 Maybe we’ll keep being lucky.